growthbook/growthbook/packages/sdk-react/README.md

 Sometimes though, you want to run an inline experiment without going through a feature flag first.
 For this, you can use either the `useExperiment` hook or the Higher Order Component `withRunExperiment`:

+View the [Javascript SDK Docs](https://docs.growthbook.io/lib/js) for all of the options available for inline experiments

 #### useExperiment hook

 ```tsx